How regional clusters are boosting Ireland’s tech offering

 The RCTF follows the Regional Enterprise Development Fund 2017–2020, where Enterprise Ireland funded four projects through the development of industry clusters.

-“Some of these projects delivered impressive results in term of benefits to company members and from a sector or regional development perspective,” said Moloney.
+“Some of these projects delivered impressive results in terms of benefits to company members and from a sector or regional development perspective,” said Moloney.

 In addition to funding the educational outreach managers, Enterprise Ireland has also provided co-funding for a suite of initiatives identified by cluster members to drive company improvements in these key areas.